 SCOPE/SUMMARY

-The new Student Services facility will consolidate student service functions currently scattered throughout the campus into a single, one-stop-shop, and will include a new home for the Veterans Center.
-Located in the former home of Pedley Park, the new building is strategically positioned to act as a gateway building for the campus, providing a much-needed sense of entry and easy wayfinding for new or prospective students.
-The building will be a two-story structure, and will allow access and entry from the street level for visitors and campus promenade for current students.
+The new Student Services facility will consolidate student service functions currently scattered throughout the campus to a single, one-stop shop, and will include a new home for the Veterans Center.
+Located in the former home of Pedley Park, the new building is strategically positioned to serve as a gateway for the campus, providing a much-needed sense of entry and an easy wayfinding experience for new or prospective students.
+The building will be a two-story structure, allowing access and entry from street level for visitors and the campus promenade for current students.
+See photos from the Student Services Building groundbreaking ceremony.
+See photos from the Ribbon Cutting.

 PROJECT TEAM